nfasano/movie_recsys/README.md

 *Figure 7: Three examples of a movie's distribution over the 20 topics and the top 20 words present in the two highest weighted topics for that movie. (a) WALL-E, (b) Schindler's List, and (c) Remember the Titans.*

 #### Ranking of recommendations by cosine-similarity and post-filtering options
-Now that we have learned the distribution of topics for each movie and the distribution of words within each topic, we can now compare the similarity between movies based on how similar their topic distributions are.
-To do that, we compute the cosine-similarity between an input movie's topic distribution with the topic distribution of all other movies in the database and the rank the values in descending order.
+Now that we have learned the distribution of topics for each movie and the distribution of words within each topic, we can compare the similarity between movie's topic distributions.
+To do that, we compute the cosine similarity between an input movie's topic distribution with the topic distribution of all other movies in the database and then rank the values in descending order.
 After the ranking by cosine-similarity is computed, the list of movies is filtered by removing all movies with an IMDb rating less than the rating_min input value (set rating_min to 0 for no filtering).

-The following figure shows the output recommendations for these test examples.
-As you can see, the model does an excellent job of finding movies with similar underlying content.
-For example, take a look at the recommendations provided for the movies "Remember the Titans" and "Little Giants".
+In figures 8 and 9 below, we show the recommendations provided for the input movies "Remember the Titans" and "Little Giants."
 Both films are about football teams but with very different contexts: Remember the Titans is while Little Giants is a comedy film about pee-wee football teams.
-Notice how the recommendations captures these differences and recommends serious sports films for Remember the Titans and other family/comedy sports movies for Little Giants.
+Notice how the model captures these differences and recommends serious sports films for Remember the Titans and other family/comedy sports movies for Little Giants.
 Note that the model does not see the genre of the movie - only the script text.

 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/images/littlegiants_recommendations.png" alt="drawing" width="100%"/>

-*Figure 8: Screenshots of the recommendations for movies based on the film "Little Giants" obtained from the deployed movie recommendation system app.*
+*Figure 8: Screenshots of the provided recommendations based on the input film "Little Giants."*

 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/images/rememberthetitans_recommendations.png" alt="drawing" width="100%"/>

-*Figure 9: Screenshots of the recommendations for movies based on the film "Remember the Titans" obtained from the deployed movie recommendation system app.*
+*Figure 9: Screenshots of the provided recommendations based on the input film "Remember the Titans."*

 ____________________________________________________________________________________________